11 Proven Reasons Middle Child Syndrome Isn’t Real

 Middle children make strong leaders

 Middle children are uniquely privileged to learn from their older siblings while simultaneously serving as role models to their younger siblings.
 This dual nature of student and teacher creates strong empathy, negotiating skills, and flexibility—all powerful tools for leaders.
 You might not be surprised that more than half (52 percent) of U.S. presidents have been middle children, including Thomas Jefferson, Abraham Lincoln, Teddy Roosevelt, and John F. Kennedy.
-If you’re a troublemaker, we can probably guess your birth order.

 Middle children make great lovers